ShenghuiXue/remove_background/README.md

 # remove_background

-remove the backgound of a JPEG (maybe also png) image.
+remove the background of a JPEG (maybe also png) image.

 ## Setup
   * install python3